sprestage/journey-octoblog/source/_posts/2014-06-08-stem-and-the-power-of-networking.markdown

 ---
 layout: post
-title: "Networking with women in STEM"
+title: "STEM and the power of networking"
 date: 2014-06-08 14:03:42 -0700
 comments: true
 categories: